ilyannn/esql-composer/README.md

 - Progressively discloses available actions.
 - Can store configuration in `LocalStorage`.
-- Does not track you (other than whatever GitHub does).
+- Does not track you.

 ### Design Language